webdriverio-community/node-geckodriver/README.md

 npx geckodriver --port=4444
 ```

 By default, this package downloads Geckodriver when used for the first time through the CLI or the programmatic interface.
-If you like to download it as part of the NPM install process, set the `GECKODRIVER_AUTO_INSTALL` environment flag, e.g.:
+If you like to download it as part of the npm install process, set the `GECKODRIVER_AUTO_INSTALL` environment flag, e.g.:

 ```sh
 GECKODRIVER_AUTO_INSTALL=1 npm i